Site position in Google Search results FAQ

 Our goal is to provide users with the best and most relevant results for their query.
 Sometimes site owners—accidentally or on purpose—use techniques that attempt to game the system.
 For example, a site might include hidden text or links, or use cloaking or sneaky redirects.
 Our spam policies outline the illicit practices which can lead to a manual action.

 I made some changes so that my site is no longer in violation of the Webmaster Guidelines.
 How can I make sure Google knows that my site is clean?

 Submit a reconsideration request.
 Please allow several weeks for the reconsideration process.

 Why don’t my images appear in Google Images?

 You can improve how your images perform on Google Images by following the Google Images best practices.

 Why don’t my videos appear in Google Search?

 You can help us find and index your video content by following the Video best practices.

 No. Google's advertising programs are independent of our search results.
 Search results display on the left side of our results page; ads appear on the right and in the colored box at the top.

 Participation in an advertising program doesn't positively or negatively affect inclusion or ranking in the Google search results.
-Inclusion and ranking are free services; we don't accept payment to expedite inclusion or improve a site's ranking for particular keywords.
+Inclusion and ranking in Google Search results don't cost money; we don't accept payment to expedite inclusion or improve a site's ranking for particular keywords.
 Learn more about how Google ranks pages.